thisgeek/lithe/css/README.txt

-  /genesis_lithe/CSS
+  /lithe/CSS

-  This directory contains the genesis_lithe CSS files.
+  This directory contains the lithe CSS files.

   /ie/ie-example.css
     An empty IE stylesheet to support the Conditional Styles module.